-I can name a few things high school didn’t prepare me for or even warn me about when going to college – self-discipline, always separate lights from darks, and loans.
+I can name a few things high school didn’t prepare me for or even warn me about when going to college – self-discipline, always separating lights from darks and student loans.

-If you’re lucky enough and can help it, avoid loans as much as possible.
+If you’re lucky enough and can help it, avoid student loans as much as possible.
 But if you plan on or have attended college, we all know it is almost inevitable to avoid them.
-I’ve personally never been so uneducated about loans and how effective they can be for the rest of your payments.
+I’ve personally never been so uneducated about student loans for college and how effective they can be for the rest of your payments.

-It is easy to agree to take out loans and continue the next four years -- or, however, many years your degree takes -- like normal, but it will be a rude awakening when you receive information about your loan payments six months after graduation.
-Interest rates will come at your in full-force.
+It is easy to agree to take out loans and continue the next four years — or, however, many years your degree takes — like normal, but it will be a rude awakening when you receive information about your loan payments six months after graduation.
+Interest rates will come at yours in full force.
 Interest rates can quickly start effective your future, especially when it comes to retirement.